YMCA Youth Parliament: Northern Territory

-The Northern Territory selects applicants aged 13 to 25 to participate in the Youth Parliament program.
-Their participation in making, debating and passing bills with the Youth Parliament result in the bills being passed to Parliament for review.
-These bills may be enacted into law.
+The Northern Territory program was revived in 2023, after an 8 year hiatus.
+The program brings together young people aged 16-25 from across the Northern Territory.
+Aiming to empower young Territorians by providing a platform to develop leadership skills, learn about the political process, and advocate for issues they care about, the program has had many notable alumni.
+The current Youth Administrator of the Northern Territory is His Honour, The Honourable Jordon Humphreys.

 South Australia

 YMCA South Australia Youth Parliament is a non-partisan program providing a platform for young people aged 15 – 25 to have their say on important issues, build skills and parliamentary understanding.
 It focuses on personal development, empowerment and connecting politicians and decision makers with youth voices and opinions.
 The Youth Parliament program runs from March to August every year and includes mentoring, a training weekend, a week-long camp and access to Parliament House.
 Every year, young leaders come together to learn about public speaking, parliamentary etiquette, bill development and youth advocacy.
 They share their big ideas, discuss the challenges facing South Australia and create solutions in the form of Youth Bills.

 The program is intended to be "rewarding and educational".
 Cassandra Attwood, a past participant, commented, "I want to be a lawyer, so I think it gives me a lot of good experience in public speaking and being able to think on your feet," she said.

-The 2022 Youth Governor of South Australia is Her Excellency, Shania Richards.
+The current Youth Governor of South Australia is His Excellency, The Honourable Edward Mickan.

 Playford mayor Glen Docherty, Australia's Labor minister Kate Ellis, and policy adviser, Mia Handshin are alumni of the program.

 In South Australia, the ages range from 15-25.
 The 23-year program has seen more than 1,000 youth participate in the program that is supported by the Government of South Australia's Office for Youth.